Deratiseur/Oops/README.md

 Example: Bring Oops a scroll of "Improved Haste", and for 60000 pos and 6000 xps it will allow you to cast "Improved Haste" as a special ability 1x/day.

 Renewable at will with all vanilla spells, as long as you have enough to pay and scrolls to provide.
+No “Identification” ability, as the game doesn't recognize it for use.